rishabh-776/NewRestfullAPI/README.md

 ## Overview

 This project is an Employee Management System (EMS) built using Spring Boot.
 It provides a RESTful API to manage employee data, allowing users to perform CRUD operations on employee records.
+The system includes role-based access control to secure endpoints based on user roles.

 ## Features